hussius/publicRNAseqdata/README.md

   }
   }
 ```
-**Function for adjusting data before distribution plots with ggplot, for re-processed data.**
+**Function for adjusting data for distribution plots with ggplot, for re-processed data.**

 ```r